 Ordinarily, a State asserting a claim under the equal-sovereignty doctrine seeks to be treated as favorably as the most favorably treated States-by eliminating a special burden placed on it or by obtaining the special favorable treatment afforded to another State.
 Not this time.
-In this case, the intervenor States argue that the federal government was required to exert more federal authority by preempting more state legislative and policy goals.
+In this case, the State petitioners argue that the federal government was required to exert more federal authority by preempting more state legislative and policy goals.
 The equal-sovereignty doctrine was developed and has always been applied as a limit on congressional power, not a mandatory boost.
-No case discussing the doctrine supports such a result.
+No case applying the doctrine supports such a result.

-It bears repeating that the intervenor States do not appear to be seeking the authority to promulgate their own emissions standards.
+It bears repeating that the State petitioners do not appear to be seeking the authority to promulgate their own emissions standards.
 They just do not want any other State-or at least any State with a large market share-to be able to promulgate its own standards.
-The States'

-failure to seek any expansion of its own authority is difficult to square with its argument that the longstanding statutory and regulatory scheme somehow violated the intervenor States' sovereignty.
+The States' failure to seek any expansion of their own authority is difficult to square with their argument that the longstanding statutory and regulatory scheme somehow violated the State petitioners' sovereignty.
 In short, they are not arguing that the longstanding scheme prohibited them from doing anything they had a right-or even wanted-to do.
-Accepting the States' assertion that the equal-sovereignty doctrine applies in these circumstances would be unprecedented and a dangerous expansion of that limited doctrine.